ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/README.md

 On his website [9] Ronald Dekker preserved my NIBLFP over the time, his listings, however, are for the 7.8 version.
 Kindly he translated my original german description into english.
 The version published in this repository is 7.9 and is my latest attempt in SC/MP programming dated from the eighties of the last century.
 The instruction set is found in the belonging subdirectory.

+#### MONITOR
+This program originates from around 1982 and was written for the Elektor-System, it resides on page c and is started at address $C000.
+More details are found in the associated directory.

 ### Tools
 My hardware is lost but the program survived several moves as a hexdump listing in paper form.
 So I had to write my own tools for the resurrection of the original, they are gathered in this folder.